Snowflake

 • Query logs from the Query History table

-Note: You will need ACCOUNTADMIN role to create the Solid role and user.
+Note: You will need the ACCOUNTADMIN role to create the Solid role and user.

 You have two options for connecting Snowflake to Solid: